-You can also monitor how many devices are connected with the hotspot.
+You can also monitor how many devices are connected to the hotspot.
 This gives you better clarity for safety reasons.

 Even if devices do not have internet connectivity, they can build hotspots; nevertheless, this creates a local network that does not have access to the internet.
 A network like this may be used to set up an FTP server or transmit data between two devices on the same network.

-You may connect your PC’s net connectivity with other devices through Wi-Fi if you don’t have a personal hotspot, and converting your cellphone into a hotspot isn’t a possibility (like on an airline).
+You may connect your PC’s net connectivity with other devices through Wi-Fi if you don’t have a personal hotspot, and converting your cellphone into a hotspot isn’t possible (like on an airline).
 This tutorial will show you how to transform your PC into a wireless hotspot.

-If you don’t remember the existing password of your internet connection, you can easily check it in our tutorial.
+If you don’t remember the existing password of your internet connection, you can quickly check it in our tutorial.